mahdijafaridev/mahdijafaridev/README.md

 # Hey, I'm Mahdi

-Fullstack software engineer who gets things done.
+Backend engineer who builds AI systems and APIs that work and scales.

 ## What I use
 - **Backend:** Python, FastAPI, Django, DRF, PostgreSQL